 To support student-led activities, the department has established a set of criteria for student groups to gain formal affiliation with the department.
-Currently, the following seven student organizations have formal affiliation with our department.
+Currently, the following nine student organizations have formal affiliation with our department.

 A&A CubeSat Team